Why Google’s "What's Happening" Feature Makes Google Posts More Important Than Ever

 • differentiate from competitors who aren't leveraging Google Posts or social integration

-In short: if you’ve been neglecting your Google Posts, it’s time to rethink your strategy.
+In short: If you've been neglecting your Google Posts, it's time to rethink your strategy.

 The Uberall platform luckily makes it seamless to manage this at scale.
 From our platform, you can schedule and polish Google Posts across all your locations, link your social media profiles to your Google Business Profiles, as well as monitor your performance and optimize your profile based on engagement data.